Capt. Erica Arteseros, NERT Program Coordinator

 NERT Advisory Board

 Gary joined the Board in 2012.
 NERT-trained in 2006, he serves as the Neighborhood Coordinator for South Beach NERT.
-He is also an ALERT volunteer for the SFPD.
 Born and raised in San Mateo, Gary was heading home from work at the time of the 1989 Loma Prieta quake and (true story) slept thru it!
 When not volunteering for NERT, Gary is the Secretary of his Neighborhood Association and works at his ‘real job’ as an Admin Assistant/Customer Service representative for a wholesale furniture company.

 Maxine Fasulis, Secretary